MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 ## 3.2.
 Command sending from Switch device
 First, a place should be found to reside our code for sending the command.
 For this purpose, a callback is triggered by button press is used.
-The button operations are handled by the *Button Interface* plugin, so it should be enabled.
+The button operations are handled by the **Button Interface** plugin, so it should be enabled.

 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/plugin_button_interface_enable.png">
 </div>
 </br>

 The plugin defines some callbacks, so these can be found in the *Callbacks* tab.
-Move there and enable the “*Button1 Pressed Short”* callback function.
+Move there and enable the **Button1 Pressed Short** callback function.
 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/callback_button_pressed.png">
 </div>